DariiaSira/PDT--FIIT/README3.md

 I checked whether my current location point lies inside my house polygon.
 The query result was `true`, meaning my location is inside my home polygon.

 ```
+-- if the point is exactly on the border, ST_Contains will return false.
+I could replace it with ST_Intersects if needed.
 SELECT
     p.name AS poloha,
     d.name AS dom,